GazzaJ/CI-MS4-RefereE-pay/README.md

 - Locate the policy you just created and attach it.

 #### **Creating a User**
-Follow these steps to create a user in the User Group
+These steps were followed to create a user in the User Group
 1. Back on the main IAM page select **"Users"** from the menu items
 ![IAM User](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/create-user.jpg "Create a User")
 2. Select **"Add users"** and create a username relevant to your project e.g. **<your project name>-staticfiles-user**